-With so much more time now spent indoors, homeowners might want to get best cleaning practices from a professional cleaning company that cleans tens of thousand of square foot each year.
+With so much more time now spent indoors, homeowners might want to get best cleaning practices from a professional cleaning and disinfection company that cleans tens of thousand of square foot each year.

 An executive at the Santa Cabrini hospital of Montreal said the first thing a person should do when they’re coming into their home is to take their shoes off and, preferentially, clothing too and that you should keep your outdoor clothing separate from the indoor ones at all times.
 “Basically, have outdoor clothes … and indoor clothes so that your are kind of trying to keep that separated,” our source said.
 “The minute you come into the house, once you remove clothing and shoes, wash your hands.
 The goal is to minimize what’s coming into the house and then trying to keep the house as clean and sanitized as possible.”

 Jeremy Laufer, Group leader at MOM Cleaning, a leading commercial cleaning company in Montreal, said the best way to keep your home tidy and sanitized is to ask a cleaning company to do the initial job, but for those who are going to be doing it on their own, please be very careful and watch out for the dilution instructions on the label.
 Indeed, his professional cleaning company uses a hospital-grade hydrogen peroxide disinfectant cleaner called Oxivir Plus for all hard surfaces.
 This type of strong concentrate is very aggressive and is harmful to properties, animals and humans if the dilution is not properly done!